Top 100 Universities in the UK 2026 (Full List)

 - International diversity and inclusivity: The representation of international students and inclusivity initiatives.

-Our rankings are also derived from official statistics from UCAS and HESA and UCAS’s guide.
+Our rankings are also derived from official statistics from UCAS and HESA, and UCAS’s guide.

 Top 10 Universities in the UK